COVID-19 Minneapolis Resources

 All events at Minneapolis parks that are produced by the Minneapolis Park and Recreation Board are cancelled through August 31, 2020.

-Stay up to date on skyway closures and adjusted hours with the March 2020 Skyway Operations Summary Report.
+Stay up to date on current skyway operations with the May 2020 Skyway Operations Summary Report.

-As part of the ongoing, shared effort to limit the spread of COVID-19, Metro Transit will reduce service beginning Wednesday, March 25.
+As part of the ongoing, shared effort to limit the spread of COVID-19, Metro Transit has reduced service.
+Customers who must use transit during hours of operation are asked to do so for essential travel only.

-Metro Transit will suspend all bus and light rail service from 11 p.m. to 4:30 a.m.
+Metro Transit has suspended all bus service from 11 p.m. to 4:30 a.m.
+Light Rail service will operate between 6 a.m. and 9 p.m. daily.
 The exception is the METRO Blue Line airport shuttle between Terminal 1 and Terminal 2 stations, which will continue to operate overnight.

 Light Rail trains will now run a 20-minute schedule throughout the day.